 Work experience weeks are a good way to get a short but intense feel for how a particular role works and are a helpful way to find out more about a job you think you’d like.

-Work shadowing is an introduction to many areas of the media, here you would be spending time with an experienced professional, learning about what they do.
+Work shadowing is an introduction to many areas of the media.
+Here you would be spending time with an experienced professional, learning about what they do and observing elements of their work.

 Speculative Applications for Work Experience